Our School Council

 The aim is that all stakeholders in school have a voice, pupils, staff, parents and governors.

-The focus of the meetings over Spring term will be around the further development of our School Curriculum:
+The focus of the meetings over 2021 - 2022 was around the further development of our School Curriculum:

-The school council members will complete a pupil questionnaire with their class around a particular subject - we aim to find out if pupils are enjoying their learning, whether they feel they are learning more and remembering more and what could make their learning even better.
+The school council members completed a pupil questionnaire with their class around a particular subject - we aimed to find out if pupils were enjoying their learning, whether they feel they are learning more and remembering more and what could make their learning even better.

-The subjects the school council are looking at are:
+The subjects the school council looked at are:

 Art and Design